For emergencies, call 911

 Any burning that is done outside of fire season should still be reported so the authorities know where to expect smoke.
 This reduces the number of false alarms to which firefighters respond.

 As a large municipality with many rural subdivisions, the County takes steps to reduce the risk of wildfire in the region.
 The County has a Wildland-Urban Interface Plan that analyzes hazard risk levels and identifies areas of concern.

-Lac La Biche County offers free FireSmart assessments for local residents.
+Lac La Biche County offers free FireSmart assessments and wood chipping for local residents.
 Trained inspectors will look at properties and recommend ways to reduce the danger of a wildfire starting and spreading.
 Please call (780) 623-6774 for more information.
 Recognizing that forested wilderness is all around us, the County also organizes information sessions and open houses to teach community members about the importance of FireSmart and fire prevention.

 Free Emergency Response Action Plan templates and on-site fire safety consultations are available upon request for businesses and commercial properties in the County.